ruanzhijun/online-poker-texas-hold-em/README.md

 ## Known Bugs

 # Documentation
+This project differentiates between _Client_ and _Server_ and inside _Client_ it follows _MVC_ architecture.
+The heavy logic processing of the game is done by the _Server_, the _Client_ just has a serie of checks to know which info it has to currently retrieve.

+About this, the _Client_ launches an information secondary thread when the game is started.
+This thread takes care of doing a ping to the server every _i_ seconds and gets info such as the current phase or the player's turn.
+It is also in charge of getting the winner's info and to communicate when to definitely retire a player from the game.

 ## State Machine
 ### Information
 The _Server_ does implement a state machine which changes the behaviour of the game, depending on which phase it is currently at.
 The _trigger_ to change between phases are _Bet_ and _Retire_ actions from a client.
 When the last player has betted, it changes the game to the next phase and calls the method to restart the checks for every player still in this round.
 When a player retires, it checks if now, after the retirement, there's only one player in this round.
 If there is, it jumps from phase to phase until _River_ where it assigns the last player standing as winner, gives him the winnings and starts a new round.